Kaiserreich/Kaiserreich-DH/Readme.txt

 What does this mean for you?
 This means if you want to help, all you need to do is make a pull request with your changes and we'll take a look at your suggestions.
 Bug fixes, new content and optimisations are all welcome.

-If you want to get more involved them come join the Darkest Hour team properly by heading to our discord (https://discord.gg/013cqzfpWMRLqnvHr) and messaging Zankoas#3442.
+If you want to get more involved them come join the Darkest Hour team properly by heading to our discord (https://discord.gg/013cqzfpWMRLqnvHr) and checking out the #rules_and_recruits channel.

 Thank you for your help and we hope you enjoy our work!